 Affordable rental housing can be a launch pad to financial independence for young people who “age out” of foster care when they become 18.
-As they improve their earning capacity through education, training, and work experience, these emerging adults are better able to thrive and grow into productive adults.
+As they improve their earning capacity through education, training, and work experience, these emerging adults are better able to grow into thriving adults.

 Helping these young people is manageable in our community.
 A small number of affordable housing units will make a significant contribution to meeting the needs of the 8 to 10 young people aging out of foster care annually in our area.